AI-Wars-Soc/submission-runner/README.md

 ## Running the REST api
-The REST API (also written in python) needs access to creating new sibling containers and so should be run with `-v /var/run/docker.sock:/var/run/docker.sock`
+The REST API (also written in python) needs access to creating new sibling containers and so should either be run with `-v /var/run/docker.sock:/var/run/docker.sock` to let the containers be run as siblings, or with a dind sibling with `--privileged` if the containers should be run as children